Rei-SwitchBot/faq/en-us/Blind Tilt.md

 Tap the "gear" icon upper right corner of the details page.

-Turn on the cloud services in the "Cloud Services" option.
+Turn on the Third-party Services in the "Third-party Services" option.

 4．Follow the instructions below to finish the Alexa links.